 - Macular degeneration: Damage to the retina that destroys the central vision.
 It is the leading cause of blindness in the older generation of Americans.

-- Cataract: The clouding of the eye’s natural lens (which focuses on the light we see), resulting in blurry vision.
+- Cataract: The clouding of the eye’s natural lens (focusing on the light we see) results in blurry vision.

 - Pterygium: A tissue growth that develops on the white of the eye and can block vision, manifesting in astigmatism.

 - Corneal Sunburn: Temporary vision loss from high-intensity short-term exposure to UVB rays.